FAIR2-for-research-software/git-with-it/episodes/introduction.md

 - Find out something interesting about other participants.
 - Understand the way in which you are expected to behave and interact with other participants.
 - Have an overview of the content and material that will be covered.
+- Basic command line navigation.
+- Basic use of `nano` editor.
 - Pair up with another participant to collaborate with during this workshop.

 ::::::::::::::::::::::::::::::::::::::::::::::::